Food Availability Documentation

 - Estimates based on NASS national production estimates;

-- Estimates based primarily on State-supplied production estimates, and/or AMS shipments (for example, radishes, eggplant, green lima beans, endive/escarole, and brussels sprouts); and
+- Estimates based primarily on State-supplied production estimates, and/or USDA, Agricultural Marketing Service (AMS) shipments (for example, radishes, eggplant, green lima beans, endive/escarole, and brussels sprouts); and

 - Estimates based largely on Census Bureau acreage with interpolated intercensal years (for example, okra, collards, kale, mustard greens, and turnip greens).

 Annual fresh-market supply is largely determined by NASS production estimates (except for selected crops where production is estimated by ERS using alternative sources) plus import volume reported by the Census Bureau.
 NASS fresh vegetable production estimates cover the majority of harvested quantities destined for sale in commercial markets; these data exclude produce from home gardens and output from States that primarily serve local markets for limited time periods.